Code-MonkeyZhang/TickTick-MCP-Enhanced/README.md

 ---

-A [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) server for TickTick that enables interacting with your TickTick task management system.
+A [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) server that allows you manage your daily routine TickTick task with LLMs!

 ### ✨ Key Enhancements

 This enhanced version builds upon the original [ticktick-mcp](https://github.com/jacepark12/ticktick-mcp) with significant improvements: